 VCD players: VCD playing capability comes in some high-end CD players.
 You will find VCD players both with and without MP3 capability, although all will play Audio CDs.

 DVD players are now available for your car.
 These players have Dolby Digital surround as standard so you get a might good theatre in your car.
 Some offer a slide-out LCD of either 6.5 or 7 inches.
 Some are touch screen LCD’s and almost all can handle an externally attached LCD.

 6×9 Co-axial speakers: These are the most popular speakers, which combine all ‘drivers’ of the speakers in one package.
 Almost all brands produce good sound at a cheap price.
 In a standard 6×9 speaker, a 6×9 inch woofer takes the whole place while a small tweeter is in the middle of it.

-Component Speakers: These speakers, as the name suggest have their drivers split apart i.e. each driver is a total different component of the whole package.
-These speakers produce sound of higher quality but also a good pair will cost you almost twice the double as a good pair of 6×9 speakers.
+Component Speakers: These speakers, as the name suggests have their drivers split apart i.e. each driver is a totally different component of the whole package.
+These speakers produce a sound of higher quality but also a good pair will cost you almost twice the double as a good pair of 6×9 speakers.
 A standard component package contains 3 parts.